giuliopaci/transcriber-ag/README.md

 (Not fully tested, only under Debian/sid and with MXE branch *master*): install [MXE](http://mxe.cc/) and build TranscriberAG's dependencies by running, in the repertory where you installed mxe:

- * `make libsndfile gtkmm2 portaudio xerces ffmpeg zlib dlfcn-win32 -j4`
+ * `make libsndfile gtkmm2 portaudio gettext xerces ffmpeg zlib dlfcn-win32 -j4`

 (at this point, you can take a good nap, you have a large amount of compilation time).
 Then build the project using the newly compiled libraries by running, in the TranscriberAG directory: